 - Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
-Private funding in Slovenia accounted for 7% of expenditure at primary, secondary and postsecondary non-tertiary levels. - In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
-However, in a few countries the differences in the share of private funding between general and vocational programmes were wider.
-In Slovenia, the private sector is responsible for 9% of expenditure on general upper secondary programmes and 12% of expenditure on vocational upper secondary programmes. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
-In Slovenia, 90% of the funding comes from the central government, after transfers between government levels and 10% from the local level.
+Private funding in Finland accounted for 1% of expenditure at primary, secondary and postsecondary non-tertiary levels. - In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
+In Finland, the private sector is responsible for 1% or just below of expenditure on general and vocational upper secondary programmes.